Arcia125/pather/README.md

   - `diagonal`: (Optional) Whether diagonal movement is allowed.
   - `wouldCollide`: Function to check if a node would collide with obstacles.
   - `isOutOfBounds`: Function to check if a node is out of bounds.
+  - `heuristic`: (Optional) Custom heuristic function for path evaluation.
+  - `isDone`: (Optional) Custom function to check if the destination is reached.

 #### Returns